leanprover-community/blog/posts/contributions-to-mathlib-from-lte-about-normed-groups.md

 description: ''
 has_math: true
 link: ''
-slug: contributions-to-mathlib-from-lte
+slug: contributions-to-mathlib-from-lte-about-normed-groups
 tags: ''
-title: Contributions to mathlib from LTE
+title: Contributions to mathlib from LTE about normed groups
 type: text
 ---
 When the [Liquid Tensor Experiment](https://github.com/leanprover-community/lean-liquid/) started,